hth313/lib41/doc/introduction.rst

 a wide range of modules can become cumbersome.

 By rolling your own module, you can optimize it to your own use-case.
-Maybe others will like it too, so do not be afraidto share it.
+Maybe others will like it too, so do not be afraid to share it.

 It can also be that you have some good routines of your own, but it is